 My advice to you would be to do a little bit of research first to see if there is a market for animal massage in your area before investing in an education.
-I would do this by talking to as many professionals working with animals as possible – vets, vet techs, alternative healers, shelter personnel, etc. as well as dog owners.
-Since you have two dogs yourself, I’m sure you spend a lot of time in dog parks, or other areas where other dog owners go, so you could easily find this out by just chatting while you’re out anyway (you might want to ask what people would be prepared to pay for such a service too).
+I would do this by talking to as many animal professionals as possible – vets, vet techs, alternative healers, shelter personnel, dog walkers, etc. as well as dog owners.
+Since you have two dogs yourself, I’m sure you spend a lot of time in dog parks, or other areas where other dog owners go, so you could easily find this out by just chatting while you’re out anyway (you might want to ask what people would be prepared to pay for such a service too while you’re at it).
 Go through a few cash flow scenarios to see if you would be able to make enough once you’ve gathered all your data.

 Also think about ways that you could market your business and how you would find new clients.
 One sad side of working with animals is that by the time people hire you to work on their pets, many are old and not doing so well, so you have to be prepared for both the emotional and financial impact of losing your animal clients (I’m talking about the rainbow bridge here, not just people not calling you back).

-Having said all this, if you are really passionate about working with animals and have the drive and determination to not let anything stop you (being a marketing whiz also helps!): go for it.
+Having said all this, if you are really passionate about working with animals and have the drive and determination to not let anything stop you: go for it.
 You’ll find ways to work it out, even if it means having to work a full time job while getting your business off the ground, or keep a part time job for a few years until you’re making enough of a steady income to survive on your business alone.
 Good luck and keep us updated!